A Guide to the Best 2022 Benefits for Veterans in Arkansas

 Act 141 of Arkansas’ 91st General Assembly exempted military retired pay from Arkansas state income taxes effective January 1, 2018.

-Are there veteran benefits in Arkansas for education?
-Yes!
-The state offers several programs for veterans and service members (and their families) who seek tuition and education support.
+Arkansas offers several programs for veterans and service members (and their families) who seek tuition and education support.

 In-State Tuition for Veterans